 Longer treatment stays offer the following benefits:

-- Detox: Depending on the individual and his substance use history, detox time may vary.
+- Detox: Depending on the individual and his drug history, detox time may vary.
 And while detox is a critical part of the process, it is not considered to be treatment.
-With a longer treatment stay, clients still have several weeks or more following detox to engage in the deeper work of recovery.
+With a longer treatment stay such as 30-day programs, clients still have several weeks or more following detox to engage in the deeper work of recovery.

 - Healing the Brain: Research shows that the addicted brain can heal over time, but months or years of drug abuse cannot be undone in a few weeks.
 Brain scans of recovering addicts show that changes are still taking place three months or more after treatment.